ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 ### Backwards compatibility

-At this point it might have ocurred to you, that we live in an entirely new and different world now, and asked yourself how you make things available for the unmigrated part of the system.
+At this point it might have occurred to you, that we live in an entirely new and different world now, and asked yourself how you make things available for the unmigrated part of the system.
 If that's not the case, don't worry, we will explain it to you anyways.
-This chapter covers howe we maintain backwards compatibility during the gradual migration of ILIAS components during the progression of the "component revision" big project.
+This chapter covers how we maintain backwards compatibility during the gradual migration of ILIAS components during the progression of the "component revision" big project.

-As mentioned above, the bootstrap mechanism is something completely different that how we previously managed things.
-The bootstrap mechanism creates an artifact during build-time, which contains a compiled script where all dependencies are initialised in the appropriate order and fashion, while the types of depencendies and different integration strategies are respected.
+As mentioned above, the bootstrap mechanism is something completely different than how we previously managed things.
+The bootstrap mechanism creates an artifact during build-time, which contains a compiled script where all dependencies are initialised in the appropriate order and fashion, while the types of dependencies and different integration strategies are respected.
 This means, after migrating a component and removing its initialisation from `ilInitialisation`, calling `ilInitialisation::initILIAS()` is no longer an option.

-Since we do not want to maintain a duplicate initialisation for the same component, only to provide it for migrated and unmigrated componants at the same time, we have introduced a legacy initialisation bridge.
+Since we do not want to maintain a duplicate initialisation for the same component, only to provide it for migrated and unmigrated components at the same time, we have introduced a legacy initialisation bridge.
 This is a structured way to expose migrated components and its facilities inside the legacy environment.
-While this adds some overhead, it is the appropriate tool for the job and exposes the true ugliess of the service locator in the first place.
-Here's what you do:
+While this adds some overhead, it is the appropriate tool for the job and exposes the true ugliness of the service locator in the first place.
+Here's what you
+do:

 ```php
 // step 1: migrate your component and implement its initialisation: